stacksgov/sips/sips/sip-001/sip-001-burn-election.md

 ### Election Protocol

-To encourage safety and liveness when appending to the blockchain, the leader election protocol requires leaders to burn cryptocurrency and spend energy before they know whether or not they will be selected.
+To encourage safety and liveness when appending to the blockchain, the leader election protocol requires leader candidates to burn cryptocurrency and spend energy before they know whether or not they will be selected.
 To achieve this, the protocol for electing a leader runs in three steps.
 Each leader candidate submits two transactions to the burn chain -- one to register their public key used for the election, and one to commit to their token burn and chain tip.